 In Victoria, the Medical Treatment Planning and Decisions Act 2016 (Vic) recognises that a health professional may give palliative care (including palliative medication) to any person who does not have capacity despite any decision of the person’s medical treatment decision-maker.
 However, in making the decision to provide palliative care, the practitioner must consider any preferences or values of the person, whether or not given in a Values Directive in an Advance Care Directive.
 They must also consult with the person’s medical treatment decision-maker.

 Palliative sedation is defined by the European Association for Palliative Care as ‘the use of medications intended to induce a state of decreased or absent awareness (unconsciousness) in order to relieve the burden of otherwise intractable suffering in a manner that is ethically acceptable to the patient, family and health-care providers’.

-It is used in palliative care for several reasons, including to manage refractory symptoms (symptoms which cannot be otherwise adequately controlled) at the end of life.
-The primary purpose of palliative sedation is to sedate a patient near the end of their life in order to relieve their symptoms, not to cause or hasten their death.
+It is used in palliative care to manage refractory symptoms (symptoms which cannot be otherwise adequately controlled) at the end of life.
+The primary purpose of palliative sedation is to sedate a person near the end of their life in order to relieve their symptoms, not to cause or hasten their death.

 Is palliative sedation legal in Australia?

 In Australia, palliative sedation therapy is used in clinical practice as an extraordinary measure for ‘selected persons with life-limiting illness with refractory symptoms’ (Australian & New Zealand Society of Palliative Medicine (ANZPSM), Guidance Document: Palliative Sedation Therapy, 2017).
 This therapy is lawful when it is administered according to those guidelines because double effect will apply.